-The assumption that the two halves are parallel can be difficult to achieve and verify empirically.
-The coefficient $\alpha$ \cite{cronbach1951coefficient} provides one of the most commonly used alternative measure of internal consistency reliability, which does not require splitting the test into two parallel halves.
-Let $J$ denote the total number of data points in the test set, $Y_j$ the observed score (of each model) on the $j$th data point alone, and $X = \sum_{j=1}^J Y_j$ the overall score of the model on the full test set.
+The coefficient $\alpha$ \cite{cronbach1951coefficient} provides a measure of Metric Consistency.
+Let $J$ denote the total number of data points in the test dataset, $Y_j$ the observed score (of a model) on the $j$th data point alone (e.g., the $j$th news article), and $X = \sum_{j=1}^J Y_j$ the overall score of the model on the full test set.
 Then $\alpha$ provides a lower bound to the true reliability of $X$, i.e.,

 where $\sigma^2_{Y_j}$ is the variance of $Y_j$ across models.
-Equality holds when all the individual tasks' scores ($Y_j$s) have equal correlations with the true score ($T$), which may be violated in practice, leading to underestimation of true reliability via the coefficient $\alpha$ formula.
+Equality holds when all the individual data point scores ($Y_j$s) have equal correlations with the true score ($T$), which may be violated in practice, leading to the underestimation of true reliability via the coefficient $\alpha$ formula.

-\section{Validity}

-One of the fundamental pursuits in measurement, validity is an integral consideration from a test's construction to its operational use.
-Intuitively speaking, a test is valid when the score reflects what it is intended to measure.
-Therefore, an inappropriate choice of scoring method (e.g., metric) may significantly undermine the validity of the entire evaluation process.

-Current practice in test validation \cite{american2018standards} begins with an explicit statement of the proposed interpretation of test scores, along with a rationale for the relevance of the interpretation to the proposed use.
-The proposed interpretation includes specifying the construct(s) the test is intended to measure, as well as the definition of the measured construct(s) in relation to other constructs and observed variables of interest, e.g., score-implied behavior/performance of the candidate on specific real-world tasks.
-Responsible use of test scores requires the test developer and user to justify the inferences drawn, by having a cogent rationale and empirical evidence for using the test score for the designed purposes \cite{messick1995validity}.
+\subsection{Validity}